close

 What is this year’s International Women’s Day theme?

-The theme for International Women’s Day 2024 is “Invest in women: Accelerate progress”.
+The theme for International Women’s Day 2025 is yet to be announced, but the theme in 2024 was “Invest in women: Accelerate progress”.

 1. A lack of investment in gender equality measures.